DTUWindEducation/final-project-brunchyy/README.md

   Classes for generic and data-driven turbines plus AEP calculation.

 ### Architecture Diagram
-Note: This is just an example of the diagram workflow for the wind turbine power curve plots.
+Note: This is the diagram workflow for the wind turbine power curve plots.
 ![figure](diagram.jpeg)

 ---